 Most rooms and suites have access to snazzy kitchens and kitchenettes with hobs, microwaves, fridges and dishwashers, but no ovens.
 There’s also a communal barbecue and bread oven - exclusive to Casa do Forno if the building has been booked in for one group.
 Basic ingredients are provided and you can buy groceries in the village, 2km away.
 Note that Rooms 1 and 2 in Casa do Forno do not have any self-catering facilities.

 Cooking is just one option though, Vilharinha also has a glass-fronted diner by the pool with tables spilling out onto the terrace whenever the weather's good.
 There’s a healthy buffet breakfast of locally made cheese, juicy tomatoes, homemade jams, fruit salad and freshly squeezed orange juice, plus wonderful freshly baked bread and sweet treats from a renowned Aljezúr bakery.
 If you have to leave for an early flight, breakfast packs can be delivered to your door in the evening, ready for the next morning.

-Lunches and dinners should be requested 48 hours’ in advance.
+Lunches and dinners should be requested 48 hours’ in advance (restaurant usually opens around May/June).
 Lunch could be a salad with octopus or shrimp, a mushroom risotto, or pork with Aljezúr sweet potato.
 On our last visit, we tucked into a 3-course set menu dinner of sea bass and decadent chocolate cake, while our son feasted on spaghetti Bolognese and ice cream.

 Groups of 5 or more (team up with fellow guests if you're short) can order a gourmet fish supper, which may feature the famous perceves or gooseneck barnacles from Vila do Bispo.